patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/styles/colors/colors.md

 # PatternFly's palette

 Our color palettes align with <a href="https://www.redhat.com/en/about/brand/standards/color" target="_blank" alt="Red Hat brand colors"> Red Hat's brand colors </a> and are designed to reinforce content and support effective communication across different UI needs.
-Colors are applied to PatternFly elements using [design tokens.](/tokens/about-tokens)

-This guide offers guidance for color use in some of the most common scenarios.
-You can select a color swatch for more details.
-Each swatch will automatically change to accommodate both light and dark themes.
+Colors are applied to PatternFly elements using [semantic design tokens.](/tokens/about-tokens) This guide offers guidance for color use in some of the most common scenarios, but it does not cover all tokens.
+Additional color usage information is included in our tokens documentation.

 <div>
 <Button component="a" href="/tokens/all-patternfly-tokens" variant="link" isInline> View all PatternFly tokens <ArrowRightIcon />
 </Button>
 </div>

+Each example contains a descriptive label, a semantic token, and a color swatch circle.
+If you select a color swatch circle, you can see more details, including a hex code and usage information.
+Color swatches will automatically update to match light or dark theme colors, based on your browser settings.

 ## Brand colors